nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 </script>
 ```

-Let's display our content by using `<nuxt-content />` component by passing in the variable we returned into the `document` prop.
+To display our content we are using the `<nuxt-content />` component by passing in the variable we returned into the `document` prop.
 In this example we have wrapped it in a HTML article tag as it is better semantic HTML but you can use a div or another HTML tag if you prefer.

 `pages/blog/_slug.vue`